microsoft/vscode-extension-samples/l10n-sample/README.md

 ### Pre-reqs for the Proposed API

-* When running an extension using a proposed API, you must either run VS Code with `code-insiders . --enable-proposed-api vscode-samples.l10n-sample`.
+* When running an extension using a proposed API, you must either run VS Code with `code-insiders . --enable-proposed-api vscode-samples.l10n-sample` or by running your extension in the extension development host with `F5` (which will automatically enable the proposed API for you).

 > More docs on this [can be found on our docs website](https://code.visualstudio.com/api/advanced-topics/using-proposed-api#:~:text=Proposed%20API%20is%20a%20set%20of%20unstable%20API,distribution%20and%20cannot%20be%20used%20in%20published%20extensions.).